How can we join the Books in Homes® Program?

 Book Giving Assemblies are important for a number of reasons.
-Firstly, the ceremonial aspect of presenting the books helps build anticipation in students, and the physical act of handing over the book bags is often likened to receiving three additional and wonderfully exciting Christmas gifts every year.
+Firstly, the ceremonial aspect of presenting the books helps build anticipation in students, and the physical act of handing over the book bags is often likened to receiving three additional and wonderfully exciting Christmas or birthday gifts every year.
+It must be noted that some children on the Program live in poverty so they do not usually receive presents at all so the impact of receiving nine books of choice a year is priceless!
 Secondly, the assembly is an important part of expressing appreciation to Sponsors for funding the Program, as well as giving Sponsors the opportunity to engage with the recipients of their generosity—the students.
 Thirdly, children get to hear inspirational stories from Role Models or participate in exciting activities organised specifically for the assembly, which provide a value-added glow in celebrating books and reading.
 Finally, the Book Giving Assembly allows students and teachers to engage with parents or care givers in an atmosphere and environment of fun and excitement, which fosters school and community spirit.

 Do we hand over all three books in each book bag all at once?